 Optional Practical Training for F-1 students falls into three categories:

 - During annual vacation, if the student is eligible and intends to register for the next term or session

-- While school is in session provided that OPT does not exceed 20 hours per week; OR
+- While school is in session provided that OPT does not exceed 20 hours per week

 - Full-time after the completion of a degree.